Rob Moore (politician): Early life and career

 Moore was born in Gander, Newfoundland.
 He is the son of a Pentecostal minister, R. Douglas Moore (of the Pentecostal Assemblies of Canada) and his wife, Marie.
 He has two younger sisters and a younger brother.
-Due to his father's pastoral work, Moore spent time during his childhood living near Syracuse, New York and also spent eight years from late childhood to his mid-teenage years living in Boiling Springs, Pennsylvania.
-While in Pennsylvania, he attended Bethel Christian Academy, a school in Carlisle, Pennsylvania affiliated with his father's church, Bethel Assembly of God.
-After completing the 8th grade at Bethel Christian Academy (now called Carlisle Christian Academy), he briefly attended Boiling Springs High School (with the South Middleton School District) in Boiling Springs, PA.
+Due to his father's pastoral work, Moore spent time during his childhood living near Syracuse, New York, and also spent eight years from late childhood to his mid-teenage years living in Boiling Springs, Pennsylvania.
+While in Pennsylvania, he attended Bethel Christian Academy, a school in Carlisle, Pennsylvania, affiliated with his father's church, Bethel Assembly of God.
+After completing the 8th grade at Bethel Christian Academy (now called Carlisle Christian Academy), he briefly attended Boiling Springs High School (within the South Middleton School District) in Boiling Springs, Pennsylvania.
 His family returned to Canada in the summer of 1989 when his father, a Canadian citizen, started a church.
 Moore completed his high school education at Kennebecasis Valley High School in 1992.

 Moore has a Bachelor of Arts degree in Business Administration and a Bachelor of Laws degree from the University of New Brunswick.
 He was admitted to the Law Society of New Brunswick in June 2000.

-He and his wife Melinda live in Quispamsis with their two daughters, Madeline and Katelyn and son Robert.
+He and his wife Melinda live in Quispamsis with their two daughters, Madeline and Katelyn and his two sons Luke and Robert.